 “Strike up a conversation at the bar,” Visit Southeast Montana’s marketing manager Brenda Maas suggests.
 “There’s no more authentic experience than talking to the locals and getting the inside scoop.
 Everyone is so friendly here.
 It’s the best way to get to know the real Montana.”

 That cowboy heritage is perhaps best viewed on May 14-17, 2020, at the 70th annual Bucking Horse Sale, fondly referred to as the “Cowboy Mardis Gras.”
 Cowboys come from all over the country to test their bronc riding skills, purchase horses and have a good time.
 There’s live music, parades, rodeo events and more.

 For a more sobering, but equally important piece of Western history, head to the Little Bighorn Battlefield National Monument on Interstate 90 southeast of Billings.
-You’ll learn about the battle between the Lakota and Cheyenne tribes and Colonel Custer’s 7th Cavalry – one of the last armed Native American efforts to protect their way of life.
-In the summer rangers lead educational tours, but for a different perspective, consider booking a private tour from Indian Battle Tours to get the Native perspective, or 7th Ranch RV Camp for a tour with a military focus.
+You’ll learn about the battle between the Lakota and Cheyenne tribes and Colonel Custer’s 7th Cavalry – one of the last armed American Indian efforts to protect their way of life.
+In the summer rangers lead educational tours, but consider booking a private tour from Indian Battle Tours to get the American Indian perspective.
 Either way, fuel up at the Custer Battlefield Trading Post with can’t miss fry bread and Indian tacos.

 When you stop for dinner at the end of the day, look for the “Taste our Place” logo on restaurants like Local Kitchen & Bar in Billings serving inventive pizzas and Montana raised meat like the bison in the Bison Hash.
 This means you’ll be getting a taste of Montana’s finest whether it’s locally raised beef or Big Sky Country distilled spirits.